rsiu0104/CenterScapeService/README.md

 CenterScape is an Data Center Management software.
 It has an HTTP REST API.

-This service is design to
+This service is designed to
-(1) periodically get all entity from CS and
+1. Periodically get all entities from CS (getIdentityMap)
-(2) update entity's detected location.
+1. Update entity's detected location from fixed and mobile readers (putUpdates)

 ## Customization at CenterScape
 1. Created "EPC" asset attribute with Record Value Changes = true, Values Are Unique = true